Sudan: Darfur Town Destroyed

 - Sudan's warring parties should stop attacking civilians and allow safe aid access.
 The Office of the Prosecutor of the International Criminal Court (ICC) should investigate these attacks as part of its Darfur investigation.

-Several thousand fighters of the RSF, the independent military force that has been in a conflict for power with the Sudan military, and Arab militias attacked the town of Misterei, home to tens of thousands of mainly ethnic Massalit residents.
-The assailants killed men in their homes, on the streets, or in hiding, and fired on fleeing residents, killing and injuring women and injuring children.
+Several thousand fighters of the RSF, the independent military force that has been in armed conflict with the Sudan military since April 15, and Arab militias attacked the town of Misterei, home to tens of thousands of mainly ethnic Massalit residents.
+The assailants killed men in their homes, on the streets, or in hiding, and fired on fleeing residents, killing, and injuring women and injuring children.
 These forces then pillaged and burned most of the town, forcing thousands of residents to flee across the border to Chad.

 "Since the conflict in Sudan broke out in April, some of the worst atrocities have been in West Darfur," said Jean-Baptiste Gallopin, senior crisis and conflict researcher at Human Rights Watch.
 "The mass killings of civilians and total destruction of the town of Misterei demonstrates the need for a stronger international response to the widening conflict."